atreyasha/dotfiles/docs/develop.md

         1.  `adopt` files via stow and perform a git status check

+    2.  adjust `system-upgrade` to possibly ignore backup stage when not necessary on new machine

+        1.  or enable selectively only on primary machine and not on downstream ones

-    2.  add a system test option as a script which tests all important repositories and performs git status
+    3.  add a system test option as a script which tests all important repositories and performs git status

         1.  this would also improve quick tests and can be used in a